Youth Climate Lab presents…

 In their spare time, Audrey is often found reading, hosting potluck parties, or indulging in movies so bad they’re good.

-Fellows who complete the program receive an Re-Negotiate Certificate of Completion in Climate Policy & Advocacy, recognizing their participation in a structured training program focused on climate policy, advocacy, and international engagement.
+• Fellows who complete the program receive a Re-Negotiate Certificate of Completion in Climate Policy & Advocacy, recognizing their participation in a structured training program focused on climate policy, advocacy, and international engagement.

 The program is designed to complement fellows’ existing pathways into COP spaces and strengthen their readiness to engage when opportunities arise.
 If Youth Climate Lab receives a limited number of badges or travel funding, a small number of fellows may be prioritized for these opportunities.